-Our work is inspired by Feinerman et al. who proposed a problem called ants nearby treasure search (ANTS), where n ants, or agents, are searching the plane [2, 3].
+Related Work.
+Our work is inspired by Feinerman et al. who proposed a problem called ants nearby treasure search (ANTS), where n ants, or agents, are searching the plane [2,3].
 The agents are controlled by Turing machines and are not allowed to communicate with each other after leaving the origin.
 Assuming a knowledge of a constant approximation of n, the agents are able to locate the treasure in time $\mathcal{O}(D + D^2/n)$ where D is the distance to the treasure.
 Furthermore, Feinerman et al. observe a matching lower bound and prove that this lower bound cannot be matched without some knowledge of n.

 There are two fundamental differences between the model studied by Feinerman et al. and our models.
 First, our agents are operated by finite automata or pushdown automata.
 The stronger computational model provided by Turing machines enables individual agents to accomplish tasks way beyond our capabilities, such as performing spiral searches and remembering the execution history.
 In a recent related work, Lenzen et al. study the effects that bounding the memory of the agents and the range of available probabilities have on the runtime [5].
-In particular, they show that the time needed to discover can be expressed as a function of D, n and $\ell$ , where $\ell \in \mathcal{O}(\log D)$ and an agent can use at most $\mathcal{O}(\ell)$ random bits per round.
+Second, our agents are allowed to communicate outside the origin, yet only through constant-size messages - a model which was also studied by Emek et al. [1].